jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) that the fees and charges are appropriate to increase the supply and availability of vehicles with zero carbon dioxide emissions; and
   (b) that the imposition and level of charges and fees are appropriate after considering international and domestic climate change ambitions and commitments.

+### 167BA Regulations relating to cost recovery for administering Part 13 (clean vehicle standard)
+(1) Regulations may be made under section 167(1)﻿(j) for the purpose of prescribing, or providing for the fixing of, fees and charges payable by a person specified in subsection (2) to meet, or assist in meeting, the costs and expenses incurred by the Agency in exercising functions or powers, performing duties, or providing services under—
+  (a) Part 13; or
+  (b) regulations relating to Part 13 made under section 167 or 167C.
+(2) The persons are—
+  (a) a vehicle importer; and
+  (b) an applicant for registration of a Type A vehicle or a Type B vehicle under Part 17 if the vehicle has not previously been registered.
+(3) Different rates of fees or charges, or both, may be prescribed or fixed in respect of different classes of vehicles or on any other differential basis.
+(4) Regulations made under section 167(1)﻿(j) for the purpose specified in subsection (1) may— (a) do any of the things specified in section 168(4)﻿(aa), (ab), (d), (e), and (f):
+  (b) specify the persons to whom any fees or charges, or both, are payable:
+  (c) provide for unpaid fees or charges to be recoverable as a debt due to the Crown.
+(5) The Director may, at any time, reduce or waive a penalty for late payment if the Director considers that it is just to do so.
+(6) This section does not limit the generality of section 167(1)﻿(j).
+(7) In this section and section 167BB, Type A vehicle, Type B vehicle, and vehicle importer have the meanings given in section 172(1).

+### 167BB Regulations relating to power of Registrar and Director if fee or charge unpaid
+(1) The Governor-General may, by Order in Council, make regulations authorising the Registrar or the Director to decline to process a person’s registration application until the person has paid a specified fee or charge for which they are liable under regulations made in accordance with section 167BA (regulations relating to cost recovery for administering Part 13 (clean vehicle standard)).
+(2) In this section,—Registrar has the meaning given in section 233(1)registration application means an application for registration under Part 17 of a Type A vehicle or a Type B vehicle that has not previously been registered.
+(3) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 167C Regulations for purposes of Part 13 (clean vehicle standard)
 (1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
   (a) declaring, for the purposes of the definition of excluded vehicle in section 172, excluded vehicles for the purposes of Part 13: